what is tested on the mcat exam

 Psychological, Social, and Biological Foundations of Behavior59 total (10 passages, 44 passage-based questions, 15 discrete questions)95 minutesBiology (5%), Psychology (65%), Sociology (30%)118-132

-Scientific Inquiry and Reasoning Skills for the MCAT Exam
+MCAT Scientific Inquiry and Reasoning Skills

-Think of The MCAT as a critical reasoning test that involves scientific knowledge.
+Think of the MCAT as a critical reasoning test that involves scientific knowledge.
 The AAMC has identified four specific Scientific Inquiry and Reasoning Skills (SIRS) that are necessary to do well on the MCAT.

 1. Knowledge of Scientific Concepts and Principles